Bt338/mushroom-strategy/.github/PULL_REQUEST_TEMPLATE.md

-# Please click the `Preview` tab and select the type of Pull Request you are submitting
+# Click the `Preview` tab and select the type of Pull Request you are submitting

 - [Bug Fix](?expand=1&template=bugfix.md)
 - [Feature](?expand=1&template=feature.md)